Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Background

-We assume that the set of non-zero conditional correlations is sparse.
-This is equivalent to assuming that the inverse correlation matrix of the model state is sparse.
-In other words, the inverse covariance matrix will have $s$ non-zero off-diagonal entries.
-We can also quantify the sparsity level as $d$, which is the maximum number of non-zero off-diagonals in any row, so $ d^2 << p^2 $.
-Note that our assumption is on the conditional \textit{correlation} or lack of it, and we do not make any claims on the independence between states.
-This is because $ \v{x}_t $ is not Gaussian when $ f(\cdot) $ is non-linear so uncorrelation does not imply independence thus the zeros in the inverse covariance matrix do not imply conditional independence.
-This assumption is weaker than the one made using localization.
-That assumption is equivalent to assuming that the covariance matrix itself is sparse whereas our assumption admits a dense covariance.
-Finally, because we do not assume that the state variable interactions are the same for different time points, we allow the set $\mathcal{E}_t$ and its size $s_t$ to change over time.
+The assumption that the set of non-zero conditional correlations is sparse is equivalent to the assumption that the inverse correlation matrix of the model state is sparse with few non-zero off-diagonal entries \cite{cond_indep}.
+We can also quantify the sparsity level as $d$, which is the maximum number of non-zero off-diagonals in any row.
+Thus the sparsity assumption can be stated as $ d^2 << p^2 $.
+Note that our assumption is on the conditional \textit{correlation} or lack of it, and we do not make any claims on independence between states.
+This is because $ \v{x}_t $ is not Gaussian when $ f(\cdot) $ is non-linear so lack of correlation does not imply any independence.
+Thus the zeros in the inverse covariance matrix do not imply conditional independence.
+This assumption is weaker than the one commonly made in localization.
+This common assumption is equivalent to assuming that the marginal covariance matrix itself is sparse whereas our assumption of sparse conditional covariance admits a dense covariance.
+Finally, because we do not assume that the conditionally correlated state variable interactions are the same for different time points, we allow the support set $\mathcal{E}_t$ (set of non-zero conditional correlations) and its size $s_t$ to change over time.

+While we assume $ f(\cdot) $ can be highly non-linear, which occurs in many geophysical systems, we assume the measurement system $ h(\cdot) $ is relatively linear, e.g, piece-wise linear, with gradients that are feasible to calculate.
+In the following subsections, we will use $\mat{H} $ to represent a linear operator equal to the Jacobian of $h(\cdot)$ when the measurement system is non-linear, under the assumption that $\mat{H} $ adequately approximates $h(\cdot)$.
+Additionally we assume that the additive noise $\boldmath \omega$ in the measurement system is Gaussian.